Damage: Live: Background

-The songs "Damage" and "The First Day" were only released on this album, and no studio versions were ever released.
+The songs "Damage" and "The First Day" were only released on this album, and no studio versions has ever been released.
 "Blinding Light of Heaven", however, has a studio version on the limited edition third disc of Sylvian's compilation Everything and Nothing.

 Reception

 Paul Stump, in his 1997 History of Progressive Rock, called Damage: Live "a wonder of elegiac splendour."